TsspGit/Rn_Time_Series/README.md

 9. **Statistical_Analysis.ipynb** shows some Boxplots and statistical test applied to the mean absolute errors.

 10. **utils** is used like a python module.
-In most of the main codes are used functions that are placed in this codes.
+In most of the main codes I used functions that are placed in this folder.
 I invite you to take a look every time you want to see what is doing,

 #### Boxplots